-For additional Program information, you can also reference the Program’s FAQs .
-You may also contact firstname.lastname@example.org, with “Hispanic Center Research Scholars Program” in the subject line.
-Questions about the application or the Program will be accepted through 5:00 PM ET on February 19, 2020.
-Responses will be added to the FAQ by 12:00 PM ET on February 28, 2020.
-No phone calls please.
+For additional program information, you can also reference the Program’s FAQs (updated March 19, 2020).
+If you have any questions about the submission process, please contact firstname.lastname@example.org, with “Hispanic Center Research Scholars Program” in the subject line.
+The period for questions about the program closed on February 19, 2020.
+No phone calls, please.

 2019 Research Scholars

 Kevin Ferreira van Leer, Ph.D., is an Assistant Professor at California State University, Sacramento.
 His research examines the social and cultural contexts that promote positive development, liberation, and human rights for immigrants of color and their families.
 As he settles into his new home of Sacramento, he is exploring community collaborations to address access to quality education and the increasing human rights attacks with local Latinx migrant communities.
 Dr. Ferreira van Leer is the co-chair of the Immigrant Justice working group of the Society for Community Research and Action (SCRA) and collaborated on SCRA’s Policy Statement on the Incarceration of Undocumented Immigrant Families.
 He received his Ph.D. in Applied Developmental and Education Psychology from Boston College.